-Enable Room - this lets you keep a room closed until you're ready to let attendees in.
-If you don't want the room to be joinable right away, set the Enable Room toggle to 'No'.
-If a room isn't enabled, attendees can still see the room but won't be able to join, and a message will be displayed explaining the room is unavailable, and they'll be unable to join.
+Enable Room - This lets you keep a room closed until you're ready to let attendees in.
+If you don't want attendees to join the room right away, set the Enable Room toggle to 'No'.
+If you toggle Enable Room to 'No', attendees can still see the room but won't be able to join, and a message will display explaining that the room is unavailable.

-Icon - this lets you select an icon or add a custom image to the room.
-We highly recommend adding an image that will aid a user's understanding of the room's purpose.
+Icon - Select an icon or add a custom image to the room.
+We highly recommend adding an image that helps attendees understand the room's purpose.
 Images should be unique to each room topic.

-Description - this is a text description that appears to attendees below the room's Name.
-Description for the room.
+Description - This is a text description that appears to attendees below the room's name.
 Make sure the description tells the attendees what to expect in as few words as possible.

-Moderators - this lets you add up to three people from your event's attendee list as Moderators, so make sure you've added them to the event!
+Moderators - Add up to three people from your event's attendee list as Moderators.
+Make sure you've added them to the event!
 We'll talk about what Moderators can do later in this guide.

-⚠️ Caution, if you’re at all concerned that a room topic may be controversial, we highly recommend adding at least one Moderator.
+⚠️ Caution, if you’re concerned that a room topic may be controversial, we highly recommend adding at least one Moderator.

-Internal Links - this lets you Add Internal Links to the room.
+Internal Links - Link the room to other features in your event, such as Agenda sessions.
 For example, if you're setting up breakout rooms for sessions, search for and add the session(s) here.
-The room will appear on the session's page in the Agenda feature, and attendees can join the room directly from there.
+Attendees viewing the session's page in the Agenda feature can join the room directly from there.
 See our Internal Links article for a full list of items that use Internal Links.

 Click Save Changes when you're finished, and you're done making the room!
 Repeat this process for as many rooms as you need.

-After you've added at least one room, there are several actions you can take from the edit page for the Video Rooms feature:
+After you've added at least one room, you can take several actions from the Video Rooms page:

 Filter and search